gururajw/gururajw/README.md

 ### About me:

-I am a researcher working in the field of computational astrophysics.
-My primary area of research is supernovae and other astrophysical transients.
+I am a researcher working in the field of radiative transfer in astrophysical transients such as supernovae and kilonovae through computational modeling.
 I develop codes to help me analyze the data and to simulate computational models for the astrophysical processes.

-Currently, I am developing an open-source, 1-D, Monte Carlo Radiation Transport code at Louisiana State University to synthesize model spectra for supernovae powered by circumstellar interactions.
+An open-source, 1-D, Monte Carlo Radiation Transport code SuperLite that I developed as part of my tenure at Louisiana State University to synthesize model spectra for supernovae powered by circumstellar interactions is publicly available under GNU GPL3 license.

 <!--
 **gururajw/gururajw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.